 BK and PK moved to SC over two years ago.
 When I visited my brother and his family, I was able to share a wonderful afternoon, catching up with these dear friends.
 Sadly, BK passed away in early 2022.

 The manger is still a treasure to their children and now their grandchildren.
 Each sister wanted to have their own copy of it because it meant so much to them as children.
 Last year their parents bought each of the three daughters their own manger puzzle for their families.

 Now at Christmas the manger puzzle brings back memories for them as they see their children enjoying playing with Grandma’s and Grandpa’s puzzle.

 The manger puzzle also holds memories for me.
 When I unpack my Christmas decorations my manger puzzle is like a treasured old friend with memories from years ago, when our son was small, as he eagerly accepted the challenge of putting the manger pieces back into the manger frame.

 I still enjoy putting my puzzle together, just to be sure I haven’t forgotten where each wooden piece goes.

-Two years ago my then 9 month old grandson enjoyed this puzzle by feeling of it, tasting it and moving loose pieces around.
+When my first grandson was 9 months old, he enjoyed this puzzle by feeling of it, tasting it and moving loose pieces around.
 New memories for me from this beloved Manger Puzzle.

-Now this grandson in five plus years old.
-He loves the puzzle and already loves to put some of the pieces together in their proper places.
-Here is a photo of him last year.
+When my first grandson was five plus years old, he loved the puzzle and still loves to put some of the pieces together in their proper places.
+Here is a photo of him.
 Someday his younger brother may want to play with it too.

 So every December in my home and my friends’ homes a manger puzzle is brought out and placed in a prominent place where everyone can lay out the pieces and figure out how the pieces fit in the frame/box.
 The wooden manger was a wonderful present to give so many happy memories to so many people, young and old.